SoFi 728X900

 What is a mom scholarship?

-No matter what kind of school you’re attending, you can find mom scholarships - or regular scholarships - to help cover your costs.
+No matter what kind of school you’re attending, you can find scholarships for moms - or regular scholarships - to help cover your costs.
 Many students incorrectly assume that scholarships are only given to full-time undergraduate students, but there are scholarships for part-time students, as well as students in community college, graduate school or even doctoral programs.

 How to qualify for a mom scholarship